Homemade Cocoa Lip balm

 - Remove from heat and add the lavender oil.
 Mix well with the back of a spoon or with a spatula.

-- Pour into lip balm containers or small jars.
+- Pour into lip balm containers or small jars and let them cool off.
 Discard any residue remaining on the bottom of your pot to avoid ending up with ‘peat’ in the balms (you want your balms to be smooth ;) ).

 - This recipe will make approximately 9 x 10ml tubs.